VR-Rathod/Code-Note/pages/index.md

 		-
 		- [[Continuous Monitoring & Logging]]: Continuous observation of applications and infrastructure to track performance and issues in real-time.
 		-
 		- [[Microservices Architecture]]: Designing applications as a set of independent services, each with its own functionality, that communicate over APIs.
+See also [[System Design]] for in-depth microservices patterns.
 		-
 		- [[Containerization]]: Using containers (e.g., Docker) to package applications and their dependencies to ensure consistent environments across different platforms.
 	-